iotec-gmbh/iotec_MAX7319/README.md

 ## Repository Contents

-- /examples – example sketch for the library
+- /example – example sketch for the library
 - /src – source files for the library (.cpp, .h)

 ## Features

-- Read IO inputs state
+- Read IO port state
-- Read IO transition state
+- Read IO port transition state

-The input states returned vai an uint8_t parameter of the `read-funtion` where the MSB matches the I7 and the LSB the I0 input.
+The input states returned via an uint8_t parameter of the `read-funtion` where the MSB matches the I7 and the LSB the I0 input.
 The transition states also returned via an uint8_t parameter of the `read-funtion` where the MSB matches the F7 and the LSB the F0.
 The flags will be resetted after reading.

 ## Contribute